ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Notes/The Furnace.md

 #place
-An industrial zone on the outskirts, filled with factories and warehouses.
+An industrial zone on the outskirts of [[Fantasia]], filled with factories and warehouses.
 It's vital part of the city's economy but is also known for being a hotbed of smuggling and illicit trade.